 Any type of foiling is environmentally friendly – all foil is recyclable – and so you’ll find people using various terms and wording to describe it.
 There are different ways to foil and each have benefits depending on the end use and requirements.

-Ecofoil, or cold foil, is printed foil applied by a plate.
-A UV adhesive is applied to the sheet and the foil is pressed on and UV cured to stick it to it.
+Cold foiling is foil applied by a printing plate using adhesive and is sometimes claimed to be or positioned as more “eco”.
+However it just uses adhesive rather than heat to apply a similar foil and both the finished product and any waste generated is recyclable.
 Any unused foil is recycled as conventional foil is.
 Hot foil, meanwhile, is applied using a die.
 The foil has an adhesive layer on its reverse that’s activated by heat from the die to create the impression on a flat surface.
 Hot foil is brighter and gives off more shine because the surface of the board is compressed by heat and weight from the machine via the die.
 There’s no heat and little pressure used in cold foiling, which results in the foiling being less shiny.
 However, both hot and cold foil can be printed over to produce different colours.

 At Celloglas, we recycle all our foiling waste.
 We’ve been certified Zero Foil 2 Landfill by the British Printing Industries Federation (BPIF) and Prismm Environmental, which means that none of our waste goes to landfill.
 The scheme aims to ensure that wasted foil produce is directed away from landfill sites and goes straight to the recycling centre.
 We recently launched one of our most innovative products, Mirri Eco.
 This fully recyclable product is formed by metallising the board itself, which means there’s no need for the plastic usually found in the production of transfer metallised products.